-[36:39]

-Gregg Whelan: And I was thinking about attempts like actually doing stuff, you know actually, so it wasn't about representation, and it wasn't about you know, putting visual of a mountain in a room and it wasn't about plainly telling a narrative about going up a mountain, that it would actually have some real activity in it, that however playfully, sort of replicated the attempt to physically achieve something.
-And that's when I think I started just thinking about okay, so you could put that line, if you put that line vertically, it's 5 miles high, but I can't do that, and I don't want to do a 5-mile-long show.
-But if you shrink that and then you know, I just must have just worked it out that you could put this line.
-There was 1300 the height and then then everything was built around that.
-So I think it came from this conceptualization of this long space and working in there and making various pieces in there and then this real drive to put something, to do real things.
-And we did that again and again - and we're still very interested in that, you know, and that's the sort of performance where we, that in a way that's where we found performance in the doing of real stuff you know, as opposed to a – and we have made and written you know, narrative theatre in the end, like 10 or 15 years later we went and did that, but for many years the doing was always a sort of reality and I think that's what, however playful, that's what we set out to do in Everest.
-And I think as Gary was saying at the top of this, like we didn't actually know if we could do it I think, I don't think we knew that could we go, could Gary, or you know it's 2, if we do it together, it’s 2 times, could you do it in an hour, and we do a thing where we count all the audience in and that sort of jogs us up a bit.
-But I think I’m right that we didn’t know in fact if we could do it, if it would be successful or not.
-But anyway, so that's where the approach to the mountain came from.
-It was about a physical activity and then, in an attempt to achieve something which, in its active, pure folly, abstract, go up and down the line 300 times, go up to the top of this mountain, they seem to be the same sort of pursuit.
+I was thinking about attempts - like actually doing stuff, you know actually; so it wasn't about representation, and it wasn't about putting the visual of a mountain in a room and it wasn't about plainly telling a narrative about going up a mountain.
+Instead, it would actually have some real activity in it, that, however playfully, it replicated the attempt to physically achieve something.
+And that's when I think I started thinking if you put that line vertically, it's 5 miles high, but I can't do that, and I don't want to do a 5-mile-long show.
+But if you shrink that and, I just must have just worked it out that you could put down this line and then everything was built around that.
+So it came from this conceptualization of this long space, working in there and making various pieces in there and then this real drive to do real things.
+And we did that again and again - and we're still very interested in that, and that’s where we found performance - in the doing of real stuff We have made and written you narrative theatre 10 or 15 years later, but for many years the doing was always a sort of reality and I think, however playful, that's what we set out to do in Everest.
+As Gary was saying at the top of this, we didn't actually know if we could do it, if it would be successful or not.
+So that's where the approach to the mountain came from.
+It was about a physical activity and then, in an attempt to achieve something which, in its active, pure folly, abstractly, going up and down the line 300 times, going up to the top of this mountain, seems to be the same sort of pursuit.

-Jonathan Pitches: Gary, could you say something about that doing then, and what it's like the sort of visceral experience of performing the piece.
+JP: Gary, could you say something about that doing then, and what it's like - the visceral experience of performing the piece?